cortel/UnityGame/README.md

  User Interface modelling ( Use of Canvas )
  Animations with key frames and Animator controller
  Use of Game Manager (load, save, delete), Scene Manager (Scene transition)

+The file can be found in here : https://drive.google.com/drive/folders/19DapDX11QR9jZ9Z11k9gcrbW_lDIIOiZ (Short fps-game in Unity)